Joint Weather & Climate Research Programme

 - develop mechanisms to promote more effective pull-through of research results into improved weather and climate forecasts

-Current research foci
+Current research foci are:

 - Representation of the Intertropical Convergence Zone (ITCZ) in the tropical Pacific